xSaheel/Animal-Word-Search-Game/README.md

 # Animal-Word-Search-Game
-Its a Word-Search game with proper GUI using Tkinter in Python.
-Created by Saheel Kumar Das.

-It works on a simple algorithm to place words in random places and random orientations inside the grid of random letters.
-After that all we have to do is create a good and interactive GUI.

-Thanks for checking out.
+A Classic Animal Word Search game made in Python using Tkinter for GUI.

+It has a grid of random words where names of animals are hidden in horizontal, vertical and Diagonal orientation.

+The users are provided hints/ riddles about the animals hidden and they have to search it.

+Currently i am thinking to add a scoring function in the game with each correct choice.